Nurture Happiness With Four Life-Changing Considerations

 - Try to imagine being loving toward yourself, especially in relation to your particular struggle.
 If that’s too hard to do, imagine how you might respond to a friend with similar struggles.
 You might find that you are more accepting, loving, and compassionate.
 What can you do to show that you love yourself (or your friend)?
 How can you care for, protect, and encourage yourself?

-- If your struggle is with easily getting upset with people, you might start with identifying your emotions (e.g. angry, hurt) and understanding what triggered you to feel this way.
+- If your struggle is with easily getting upset with people, you might start with identifying your emotions (e.g., anger, hurt) and understanding what triggered you to feel this way.
 Practice feeling the emotions and understanding them so that you naturally feel compassion.
 When the flood of emotions subsides, turn your attention to the person who upset you.
 Try to understand their emotions and what triggered them.
 With this approach, you can work toward respecting and caring about yourself and the other person.
 Then you will be better able to approach the person and situation without venom.